-A director at Charter Communications Inc sold 215,605 shares at 350.440USD and the significance rating of the trade was 67/100.
+A director at Charter Communications Inc sold 162,694 shares at 378.500USD and the significance rating of the trade was 67/100.
 Is that information sufficient for you to make an investment decision?
 This report gives details of those trades and adds context and analysis to them such that you can judge whether these trading decisions are ones worth following.
 Included in the report is a detailed share price chart which plots discretionary trades by all the company's directors over the last two ...

 In this installment of our Autumn for Broadband series, we provide a quick update on trends in the broadband market based on what we have seen from the companies that have reported so far.
-Net adds declined from an already weak pace a year ago and are well below the pre-pandemic norm.
-The expected recovery following the end of ACP didn’t materialize.
-We ponder whether growth is structurally lower, or whether temporary ACP-related pressures have persisted longer than expected.
+Net adds remained nearly flat compared to a year ago (when adjusted for ACP impact) but were within the pre-pandemic norm.
+Industry subscriber trends have mostly stabilized over the past 3 quarters, but y/y growth remains below pre-pandemic levels.

 Unfortunately, this report is not available for the investor type or country you selected.